aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 # Merge Request Mastery

+#### A guide to improving code quality through valuable code reviews

 ::: info Note
 This is a work in progress.
 Please come back later.
 :::

 This blog post is about making Merge Requests more "reviewable" and enhancing the value of code reviews.
+Merge Requests (MRs) are a way to allow teams to collaborate on a codebase and make sure the code is up to the standards of the team and readable by everyone.

 First I provide a TLDR version so you know the context of each point.
 Then I'll dive deep into each of them, with the philosophy behind it and my takes.

 TLDR:
 For a good MR: